GALS Team Members

 Dr. ChaMarra Saner received her M.S. in Organic chemistry (North Carolina Agriculture and Technical State University – 2007) and Ph.D. in Analytical chemistry (Louisiana State University – 2013) where she developed a robust and reproducible protocol for nanopatterning fibronectin for molecular-level studies of immune response.
 Dr. Saner has substantial experience in a wide range of chemistry techniques and instrumentation from her previous work as a Finished Product Chemist in the pharmaceutical industry.
 Currently Dr. Saner is an Associate Professor of Chemistry, at Catawba College where she serves as the Director of the Science & Mathematics Academic Resource Center, the Co-Chair of the Equity Diversity Justice and Inclusion Taskforce, the faculty advisor for the American Chemical Society, the Black Student Union, the African Club and the Pre-Health Organization.
 Her current pedagogical concentration focuses on factors that have been attributed to the shortage of interest from the current generation in pursuing jobs in the STEM fields and how to bridge those gaps through service- learning opportunities.
 For the past six years, Dr. Saner strives to create positive learning experiences for students both inside and outside of the classroom not only by promoting meaningful connections among the course material but also with the members of the community.

 Hello!
-My name is Emily Marcincavage and I am the GALS 2022 Intern as well as a Wilderness and Curriculum Leader for summer 2023 after I had such an amazing time in 2022.
+My name is Emily Marcincavage and I am the GALS Intern as well as a returning Wilderness and Curriculum Leader for summer 2023 after I had such an amazing time in 2022.
 I am currently at Catawba College majoring in Environment and Sustainability with concentrations in Environmental & Outdoor Education and Environmental Science.
 I am excited to work with and serve alongside GALS in extending educational opportunities in nontraditional settings as well as acting as a point of contact between other team members and participants in the field.

 I am a lover of people, coffee, and anything outdoors.
 With GALS, I get to share these passions with people that may already have similar ones, and or aid the opportunity to grow new interests together.
 In my spare time, I enjoy traveling, hiking, playing soccer, and reading (definitely at a coffee shop)!!